nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 ## 6.2 Deletion Requests

-Deleted requests is submitted through a security server or formalized in the central server.
+Deleted requests is submitted through a security server or formalized in the Central Server.

 Deletion requests are
 - authentication certificate deletion request (see Section 8.4);